AaronP69/EC2-server/ec2-instance.md

 - Click on View Instance or go back to EC2 dashboard and select the Instance.
 - Click Connect via ssh
 - Copy the connection string.
+- And paste to terminal to be connected